DavidFox998/birch-swinnerton-dyer-143a1/lean/README.md

-# lean/ Folder — BSD 143a1 — Birch Swinnerton-Dyer for E143a1 Route B
+# lean/ Folder — BSD 143a1 — Birch Swinnerton-Dyer for E143a1

 **What is going on here?**